Curry Awards: Present

 Between 18 and 20 Awards are given before an audience of restaurant personnel and their guests, sponsors, media, press and others, totalling some 800.

 The luncheon is a major feature of the event.
 Catering for any event attended by others in the catering trade is a challenge; Chapman's Awards the more so.
 Being an Indian Restaurant event, the restaurateurs are from all countries of the subcontinent so it is no mean task for the caterer to satisfy 800 of his international peers, and one few caterers would attempt.

 The event is widely reported in the UK and in the subcontinent, and it is televised by Sony Entertainment Television Asia and is screened and repeated in Australia, Canada, Europe, Pakistan, India, Mauritius, the Middle East, New Zealand, South Africa, the United Kingdom and the United States to millions of viewers.

-The Achievement

-Of the 9,000 Indian restaurants in Britain, each of which are scrupulously examined, only seventy restaurants become shortlisted with four to each of the eighteen Award categories.
-Of these only eighteen win the Awards.
-That is one-in-500 or 0.2% (zero-point two) percentage of the total.

 Timescale

 The Good Curry Guide Awards ceremony has been held each time a Good Curry Guide is published as follows: